jacksund/simmate/docs/contributing/maintainer_notes.md

 pytest src/simmate/workflows/test/test_all_workflow_runs.py -s
 ```

-7. If everything worked, then we can make a new release!
-Feel free to discard your changes
+7. If all tests pass, proceed with the new release.
+Discard your changes afterwards.

 ## Website CSS

-The Hyper theme described in our main docs [here](/simmate/full_guides/website/overview/#css-and-js-assets) must be built and hosted separately from any Simmate
-server to abide by licensing.
-The build/host the assests, follow these steps:
+The Hyper theme, as outlined in our main docs [here](/simmate/full_guides/website/overview/#css-and-js-assets), must be built and hosted separately from any Simmate server due to licensing.
+To build/host the assets, adhere to these steps:

-1. download hyper theme (private access): e.g. `Hyper_v4.6.0.zip`
+1. Download the Hyper theme (private access): e.g., `Hyper_v4.6.0.zip`
-2. unpack the zip file and navigate to this directory:
+2. Unpack the zip file and navigate to this directory:
 ``` bash
 cd Hyper_v4.6.0/Bootstrap_5x/Hyper/
 ```
-3. install prereqs into a new conda env and activate it
+3. Install prerequisites into a new conda environment and activate it:
 ``` bash
 conda create -n hyper -c conda-forge nodejs yarn git conda activate hyper
 ```
-4. install gulp using npm (conda install of gulp doesn't work)
+4. Install gulp using npm (conda install of gulp doesn't work):
 ``` bash
 npm install gulp -g
 ```
-5. in the main dir, install all hyper dependencies using the `yarn.lock` file
+5. In the main directory, install all Hyper dependencies using the `yarn.lock` file:
 ``` bash
 yarn install
 ```
-6. edit any themes/colors in the following files (e.g. change primary to `#0072ce`)
+6. Edit themes/colors in the following files (e.g., change primary to `#0072ce`):
 ```
 /src/assests/scss/config/saas/
 >> go into each folder's _variables.scss
 ```
-7. Build the assets
+7. Build the assets:
 ``` bash
 gulp build
 ```
-8. Upload assests (in `dist` folder) to your cdn for serving
+8. Upload assets (in `dist` folder) to your CDN for serving.